What is impact investing?

 What does EIIG do?

-EIIG is a student run organization that focuses on providing short term debt investments to micro-entrepreneurs in the Metro-Atlanta area.
+EIIG is a student run organization that focuses on providing short-term debt-investments to micro-entrepreneurs in the Metro-Atlanta area.
 We currently are working in the Clarkston and East Lake communities to find promising entrepreneurs that will provide some form of social impact.

-EIIG also offers consulting services to micro-businesses that we invest in.
-Each entrepreneur works with a group of EIIG analysts that focuses on improving the business performance and assisting the entrepreneur.
+EIIG also offers consulting services to the micro-businesses that we invest in.
+Each entrepreneur works with a group of EIIG analysts that focuses on improving the business’s performance and assisting the entrepreneur.
 Outside of our investment and consulting initiatives, EIIG also hosts events in the Atlanta area related to impact investing.